umd-lib/orcid-portal/README.md

 ## Docker Image

-This application provides Dockerfile for generating a Docker image for use in production.
+This application provides a "Dockerfile" for generating a Docker image for use in production.
 The Dockerfile provides a sample build command.

 The "docker_config" directory contains files used by the Dockerfile.

 In order to generate "clean" Docker images, the Docker images should be built from a fresh clone of the GitHub repository.

+## Docker.ci and Jenkinsfile

+The "Dockerfile.ci" file is used to encapsulate the environment needed by the continuous integration (ci) server for building and testing the application.

+The "Jenkinsfile" provides the Jenkins pipeline steps for building and testing the application.

 ## Development Setup